-13 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016
+23 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-- (1) Is used as a primary source of information to perform functions required by airworthiness, airspace or operational requirements; and/or - (2) Is to be relied upon as a source of information essential to the safe operation of an aeroplane. - (b) The EFB equipment and its associated installation hardware, including interaction with aeroplane systems if applicable, shall meet the appropriate airworthiness certification requirements. - (c) No person may operate an aircraft using an EFB unless it has been determined ensure that, in the event of an EFB failure, sufficient information is readily available to the flight crew for the flight to be conducted safely.
+- (b) The EFB equipment and its associated installation hardware, including interaction with aeroplane systems if applicable, shall meet the appropriate airworthiness certification requirements. - (c) No person may operate an aircraft using an EFB unless it has been determined ensure that, in the event of an EFB failure, sufficient information is readily available to the flight crew for the flight to be conducted safely.